Frances Bardsley Academy for Girls: Head Teachers

 The current headmaster (from September 2011) is Julian Dutnall.
 The previous headteacher was Suzanne Philipps.
 She held the post from 2001 to 2011.
 Previous to her taking over the role the Headmistress was Pamela Joughin.
 The headmistress during the 1980s was Mrs Irwin-Hunt.
 Miss Mullholland was the headmistress from 1969 after Dorothy Bubbers retired.

 Absence rates

 The school has a 7% authorised absence rate and 0.5% unauthorised absence rate.
 This compares favorably to the 7% national authorised absence rate and 1.2% unauthorised absence rate in the UK.

 GCSE results

 The last published available information is from 2004, when 73% of pupils in Year 11 achieved 5 or more A*-C GCSEs.
 This was up on the previous year when 70% of pupils in Year 11 achieved 5 or more A*-C GCSEs.

 Ofsted results

-The last Ofsted (Office for Standards in Education) inspection took place on 13–14 October 2011 (inspection number 376704).
-Liz Duffy led the investigation, assisted by a team of five other inspectors.
+The last Ofsted (Office for Standards in Education) inspection took place on 19-20 November 2024 (inspection number 138326).
+Robert Grice led the investigation, assisted by a team of five other inspectors.

 The full report, as well as previous reports, can be read on Office for Standards in Education website.